ludrao/rclights/readme.md

 * One setup button.

 ### More descriptive feature:
 The system captures the engine level, and switch on the rear lights when breaking.
-The lights switch (on a 3rd chanel) allows to switch on/off the front lights and the rear ligths at 30% power (night mode).
+The lights switch (on a 3rd chanel) allows to switch on/off the front lights and the rear lights at 30% power (night mode).

 The current software works for a RC Lights control system.